herobd/handwriting_line_generation/README.md

 It has several "modes" to select from once it's loaded the model.
 Use `h` to display them.
 Most will ask for additional input (desired text, number of styles, etc).
 The output is saved to the supplied `-d` location.

+Probably the two most useful modes are:
+* "from-to", which will ask for two image paths and an output text.
+It extracts the styles from the given images and then generates a series of images interpolating between the two styles with the given text.
+* "Random", will generate images using random styles (interpolated from dataset style pickle).
+It asks how many samples you want and what text.

-Some modes need the datasets styles in a pickle.
-I've included the IAM/RIME test sets with the trained snapshots.
+Some modes need the full dataset's styles in a pickle.
+I've included the IAM/RIME test set style pickles with the trained snapshots.
 Use `get_styles.py` to extract any additional ones.
-Some modes just want example images.

 `python get_styles.py -c path/to/snapshot.pth -d output_directory -g #[optional gpu flag] -T[optional, do test set, otherwise does trian and valid]`